 The evidence is overwhelming: to succeed in today’s market and attract capital, a robust ESG strategy is paramount.
 Is your organization ready to respond to the latest investor demands?

-Join ESG experts Michael S. Dae from IsoMetrix and ESG Principal Analyst Yaowen Ma from the leading independent ESG analyst and consulting firm, Verdantix, on July 28, 2021 for a live webinar explaining what investors are looking for when it comes to companies’ ESG strategies.
-During this one-hour session, you’ll learn how to gather the data needed to satisfy investor demand for all elements of ESG from environmental emissions to social sustainability.
-We will highlight the disclosure frameworks and governing bodies that are most important to key stakeholders and demonstrate how technology can be used to build and maintain an ESG program that exceeds expectations and creates value for your investors, your community, your employees, and your (our!) planet.
+On July 28, 2021, ESG experts Shannon Lardi and Michael S. Dae from IsoMetrix, and ESG Principal Analyst Yaowen Ma from the leading independent ESG analyst and consulting firm, Verdantix, hosted a live webinar about what investors are looking for when it comes to companies’ ESG strategies.
+During this one-hour session, they explain how to gather the data needed to satisfy investor demand for all elements of ESG from environmental emissions to social sustainability.
+They highlight the disclosure frameworks and standards that are most important to key stakeholders and demonstrate how technology can be used to streamline ESG reporting and ESG program management.
+This webinar offers data-driven insights and best practice advice to help you build and maintain an ESG program that exceeds expectations and creates value for your investors, your community, your employees, and your (our!) planet.

-Click below to learn more and register for the webinar.
+Click below to learn more and watch the on-demand webinar.